jtkovacs/jtkovacs.github.io/REFS/modeling.md

 Per Scott Page, modeling helps us:

 - **Be an intelligent citizen of the world.** Models are everywhere, so full participation requires knowing them.
 They are "the new lingua franca" in nonprofits, businesses, politics, academia.
 - **Be a clearer thinker.** Models are "wrong, but useful"; people make better decisions using a formal model versus either a single model, or multiple casual models.
+“You are a modeler … But typically, it is an implicit model in which the assumptions are hidden, their internal consistency is untested, their logical consequences are unknown, and their relation to data is unknown.”
     - **Work through all the logical possibilities** for parts; relationships between parts; logic.
     - **Identify the general class of outcome:** equilibrium, cycle, random, complex.
     - **Identify logical bounds:** "Models give us the conditions under which we can adjudicate" between ideas, e.g. contradictory folk proverbs. _When_ are "two heads better than one"? *When* do "two cooks spoil the broth"?
+    - **Reduce complexity.**
 - **Understand and use data,** turning it into knowledge.
     - **See patterns** and understand where they come from
     - **Make predictions** (point or range/bounds)